Skip to main content

 Build the rubric in Word

 A senior engineer manually writes criteria.
-1–2 days.
+1 to 2 days.

 2